Destruction everywhere, help scarce after Afghanistan quake

 GAYAN, Afghanistan (AP) — When the ground heaved from last week’s earthquake in Afghanistan, Nahim Gul’s stone-and-mud house collapsed on top of him.

-Now, days after a 6 magnitude quake that devastated a remote region of southeast Afghanistan and killed at least 1,150 people and injured hundreds more, Gul sees destruction everywhere and help in short supply.
+Now, days after a 6 magnitude quake that devastated a remote southeast region of Afghanistan and killed at least 1,150 people by authorities' estimates, Gul sees destruction everywhere and help in short supply.
 His niece and nephew were also killed in the quake, crushed by the walls of their house.

+The United Nations has put the death toll at 770 people but warned it could rise further.
+Either toll would make the quake Afghanistan’s deadliest in two decades.

 “I don’t know what will happen to us or how we should restart our lives,” Gul told The Associated Press on Sunday, his hands bruised and his shoulder injured.
 “We don’t have any money to rebuild.”